trimstray/nginx-admins-handbook/doc/RULES.md

   > - use whitespaces and blank lines to arrange and separate code blocks
   > - tabs vs spaces - more important to be consistent throughout your code than to use any specific type
   >   - tabs are consistent, customizable and allow mistakes to be more noticeable (unless you are a 4 space kind of guy)
-  >   - a space is always one column, use it if you want your beautiful work to appear right for everyone.
+  >   - a space is always one column, use it if you want your beautiful work to appear right for everyone
   > - use comments to explain why things are done not what is done
   > - use meaningful naming conventions
   > - simple is better than complex but complex is better than complicated

   > Some would say that NGINX's files are written in their own language or syntax so we should not overdo it with above rules.
-I think it's worth sticking to the general (programming) rules and make your and other NGINX adminstrators life easier.
+I think it is worth sticking to the general (programming) rules and make your and other NGINX adminstrators life easier.

 ###### Example